eMedicine Specialties > Emergency Medicine > Neurology

 Pathophysiology

-No single hypothesis explains all features of reflex sympathetic dystrophy syndrome (RSDS).
-Schwartzman stated that a common mechanism may be injury to central or peripheral neural tissue.1 Roberts proposed that sympathetic pain results from tonic activity in myelinated mechanoreceptor afferents.
+Schwartzman stated that a common mechanism may be injury to central or peripheral neural tissue.[5]
+Roberts proposed that sympathetic pain results from tonic activity in myelinated mechanoreceptor afferents.
 Input causes tonic firing in neurons that are part of a nociceptive pathway.
-Campbell et al propose a hypothesis that places the primary abnormality in the peripheral nervous system.2
+Campbell et al propose a hypothesis that places the primary abnormality in the peripheral nervous system.[6]
+More recent articles agree that the cause is still unknown.[7]
+Recent interest has focused on an immune-mediated mechanism.[8]

 Other etiologic possibilities have been suggested.
-German research has noted the association between elevated levels of soluble tumor necrosis factor receptor 1 (sTNF-R1) and enhanced tumor necrosis factor-alpha activity in patients with polyneuropathy with allodynia.4 Other German researchers have described autoantibodies in patients with CRPS, especially CRPS type 2.5
+German research has noted the association between elevated levels of soluble tumor necrosis factor receptor 1 (sTNF-R1) and enhanced tumor necrosis factor-alpha activity in patients with polyneuropathy with allodynia.[12]
+Other German researchers have described autoantibodies in patients with CRPS, especially CRPS type 2.[13]

-Harvard researchers Oaklander and Fields have proposed that distal degeneration of small-diameter peripheral axons may be responsible for the pain, vasomotor instability, edema, osteopenia, and skin hypersensitivity of CRPS-1.6
+Harvard researchers Oaklander and Fields have proposed that distal degeneration of small-diameter peripheral axons may be responsible for the pain, vasomotor instability, edema, osteopenia, and skin hypersensitivity of CRPS-1.[14]

-The recent association between the use of ACE inhibitors and CRPS have caused some to consider a neuroinflammatory pathogenesis.7
+The recent association between the use of ACE inhibitors and CRPS has caused some to consider a neuroinflammatory pathogenesis.[15]

 Frequency